 As the NAEP Technology and Engineering Literacy Assessment will be computer-delivered and will contain a large proportion of scenario-based assessment items, great attention needs to be paid to ensuring that the assessments are valid and accessible to a wide range of students.
 Two types of populations need to be considered in order to properly address student diversity in the design of the assessment, English language learners-students who are developing English as their second language-and students with disabilities.
-Both populations are tremendously heterogeneous: the former, because of the wide range of students' first languages, cultural influences, and stages in English development; the latter, because of the wide range of disabilities-from physical to sensory to cognitive.
+Both populations are tremendously heterogeneous.
+The former, because of the wide range of students' first languages, cultural influences, and stages in English development; the latter, because of the wide range of disabilities-from physical to sensory to cognitive.
 Whereas both populations may have common sets of needs, some design issues may be particularly relevant to one or the other.
 Both populations should be considered carefully in the design of the NAEP Technology and Engineering Literacy Assessment.

-To effectively include English language learners and students with disabilities in the technology and engineering literacy assessments, two areas that need to be addressed include the participation of students in the pilot stages of test development and the use of testing accommodations.
-These aspects are discussed in more detail in the Assessment and Item Specifications for the 2014 NAEP Technology and Engineering Literacy Assessment.
+In order to effectively include English language learners and students with disabilities in the technology and engineering literacy assessments, three areas that need to be addressed include the participation of students in the pilot stages of test development and the use of testing accommodations.